 Hence, a Virtualisation Container runs on a single NFVI Compute Node.
 A NFVI Compute Node may support 1-to-many Virtualisation Container(s).

-To estimate the Energy Consumption of VNF / VNFCs, it is assumed that:
+To estimate the Energy Consumption of VNF / VNFCs based on resource usage, as described in the solution in clause 6.3.2.2, it is assumed that:

 - Pre-condition #1: there exists a Management Function (MF) in charge of estimating the energy consumption of the VNFs.